Haunt-o/AI-Dungeon-Context-Language/README.md

 	  To help the AI, keep each individual note free of details or writing that is unnecessary.
 If you need to expand on an idea, use nested info markers and add additional notes expanding on the main one for a concept.

+		- If it works for you, a "Caveman" strategy could work, where you just completely remove all uneeded words.
+		  For example, here's a normal piece of HCL:
+		  ```
+		  > Jim has green eyes and long hair.
+		  ```
+		  Here's the "Caveman" version:
+		  ```
+		  > Jim green eye.
+Long hair.
+		  ```
+		  I wouldn't recommend this unless you have a large amount of context and are worried about it being long enough for the AI to cut off or get confused about — part of the goal of HCL is to be a combination of effective for scenario creators and readable by scenario players.

 	- Your context should not be just your intro story copy and pasted.
 	  There's literally no point for that; AI Dungeon will just use your intro